Anurag-Shrivastava-2000/Decision-Tree-Project/README.md

 # Decision Tree Project

+We have a dataset of the Jio company employees data, with their attrition rate.
+We will be cleaning and preprocessing the data
- Will be using Decision Tree Classifier and Regressor for this project.
+Then we will be using Decision Tree Classifier for this project.